2600hz/monster-ui/docs/monster-ui/keyValueEditor().md

 ### Errors
 * `"$target" is not a jQuery object`: `$target` is not a jQuery object
-* `"options.data" is not a plain object`: `options.data` is not a plain JavaScript object
+* `"options.data" is not a plain object`: `options.data` is not a plain object
-* `"options.inputName" is not a string`: `options.inputName` was provided, but it is not a `String` value
+* `"options.inputName" is not a string`: `options.inputName` is not a `String` value
-* `"options.i18n.addLink" is not a string`: `options.i18n.addLink` was provided, but it is not a `String` value
+* `"options.i18n.addLink" is not a string`: `options.i18n.addLink` is not a `String` value
-* `"options.i18n.keyPlaceholder" is not a string`: `options.i18n.keyPlaceholder` was provided, but it is not a `String` value
+* `"options.i18n.keyPlaceholder" is not a string`: `options.i18n.keyPlaceholder` is not a `String` value
-* `"options.i18n.valuePlaceholder" is not a string`: `options.i18n.valuePlaceholder` was provided, but it is not a `String` value
+* `"options.i18n.valuePlaceholder" is not a string`: `options.i18n.valuePlaceholder` is not a `String` value

 ## Description
-The `monster.ui.keyValueEditor()` method allows you to generate a list of rows to display and edit key-value pairs, with the look and feel of Monster UI.
+The `monster.ui.keyValueEditor()` creates a widget to manage a dynamic list of key-value pair with the look and feel of Monster UI.

-The key and value inputs are displayed as two same-lenght columns of text fields.
-There is also a third smaller column that contains delete icons, which allow to delete each data row.
-It also provides a "Add Data Row" link button at the bottom, which allows to add new key-value entries to the list.
+The key and value inputs are displayed as two same-length columns while the third, smaller column, contains an actionable element to delete each data row.
+It also provides a "Add Data Row" link button at the bottom allowing the addition of an unlimited number of extra rows.

-The editor is expanded by default to the full width of the container.
-The dimensions can be adjusted via additional CSS rules nonetheless.
+By default, the widget will match the width of its `$target` container.

 ## Examples
 ### Create an empty key-value editor, with default options